Grade 4 Grammar

 Progressive verb tenses describe actions that are ongoing.
 They are formed by adding the suffix -ing to a verb.

-Practice Tip: On nightzookeeper.com, quizzes like the below give children the opportunity to practice identifying which progressive tense a sentence uses.
+On Night Zookeeper, quizzes like the below give children the opportunity to practice identifying which progressive tense a sentence uses.

 Modal Auxiliary Verbs